BKarthik7/Decentralised_StorageAreaNetworks/README.md

 # Decentralised_StorageAreaNetworks (San) 🛡️🌐

-**San** is a proof-of-concept **Decentralized Cloud Storage System** that prioritizes security, privacy, and transparency.
+**This project** is a proof-of-concept **Decentralized Cloud Storage System** that prioritizes security, privacy, and transparency.
 It leverages **Threshold Cryptography**, **IPFS**, and **Blockchain** technology to ensure that files are encrypted, their keys are distributed, and their metadata is immutable.

 ---

 ## 💡 The Core Idea

-The central philosophy of San is **"Trust No Single Entity"**.
+The central philosophy of this project is **"Trust No Single Entity"**.
-Instead of storing your file and its key on a single server (like traditional cloud storage), San implements a zero-trust architecture:
+Instead of storing your file and its key on a single server (like traditional cloud storage), this project implements a zero-trust architecture:

 1.  **Client-Side Encryption**: Files are encrypted *before* they leave your browser.
 The server never sees the unencrypted file.
 2.  **Shamir's Secret Sharing**: The encryption key is **never stored intact**.
 It is mathematically split into 5 "shards".